 Detail - A defibrillator typically is implanted in the upper chest.

 You will usually stay in the hospital overnight and go home the next day with instructions on caring for your incision.
-For a short time after surgery, your doctor may want you to limit how much you move the arm that is closest to the implant site.
+For a short time after surgery, your doctor may want you to limit how much you move the arm that is closer to the implant site.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.